luisgentil/apuntes/OpenCV.md

 Sobre el tamaño de las imágenes:
 >*In your positives folder you keep images that contain objects.
 Then your positives.txt file will be formatted image_location number_objects x1 y1 w1 h1 x2 y2 w2 h2 ... xN yN wN hN.
 This means that those regions will be cut out by the create samples tool and then resized to the model dimensions given at the -h and -w parameters of the tool.
 For your negative images **just supply a folder with tons of images that are larger than your model size your selected**.
 During training negative windows will get sampled from those larger images.
 At training time the -numNeg windows can thus be quite larger than the actual number of images.

+_Described images may be of different sizes.
+But each image should be (but not nessesarily) larger than a training window size, because these images are used to subsample negative image to the training size._ (https://docs.opencv.org/3.1.0/dc/d88/tutorial_traincascade.html)

 ### Tamaño del objeto a detectar
 Sobre el tamaño del objeto, -w y -h, y su influencia:
 >*Like said before, **-w and -h are the model dimensions**, to which each new window is resized before training and which sizes are used to grab negative windows.
 No, you do not need to manually resize everything.
 Only think you should guarantee is that the **w:h ratio of your objects is about the same as the w:h ratio of the model** dimensions.